-If you are not price conscious (or even if you are actually), fly with your bike a lot and want something that is going to last multiple trips, the BikND Helium is for you.
+If you are not price conscious (or even if you are actually), fly with your bike a lot and want something that is going to last multiple trips, then I think this BikND Helium Review has made it clear this bag is for you.

 If price is more important to you than anything else the Chain Reaction Cycles bike bag might be for you.

 At time of publishing, there are are a few online retailers that sell the BikND Helium.